-How To Grow And Care For Perennial Geraniums
+How To Grow And Care For Perennial Geranium

 perennial geranium

-Perennial geraniums are low-growing, mounding plants that work well as groundcovers, edging plants, or in containers.
+Perennial geraniums are low-growing, mounding plants that work well as ground covers, edging plants, or in containers.
 Also called cranesbill because of the shape of their beak-like fruit produced after flowering, these perennials bloom profusely from late spring to early summer.
 Pollinators love the delicate flowers that appear on long, graceful stems above the foliage.
-These perennials are not fussy about soil type, and they grow in full sun to part shade, says Wallace.
-Deer and rodents generally steer clear of these plants because of their spicy-minty scent.
+These perennials are not fussy about soil type, and they grow in full sun to part shade.
+Deer and rodents generally steer clear of these plants because of their fragrance.
+Plant them in spring after the last frost so they will become established before hot weather arrives.

 Plant Attributes